-We also provide those charged with governance with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.
+We also provide those charged with governance with a statement on our fulfillment of relevant ethical requirements regarding independence and communicate any relationship and other matters that might reasonably affect our independence and, when applicable, the pertinent actions taken to reduce threats or the related safeguards.

-From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
-We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.
+Among the matters that have been communicated to those charged with the Company's governance, we determine those of most significance in the audit of the consolidated financial statements for the current year, which are, consequently, the key audit matters.
+We describe these matters in our audit report unless laws or regulations preclude public disclosure about the matters or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.